Link switches to other language version

 Plagwitz: once used for industry, now chic lofts and hip restaurants on the waterfront.

-In the reading room of the German National Library, you can work through every book published since 1913 in German.
+In the reading room of the German National Library, you can work through every book published since 1913 in Germany.

 There are several higher education institutions in Leipzig and a whole range of research institutes, including the Max Planck and Leibniz Institutes.
 In addition, large companies and start-ups have settled in Leipzig, offering you good opportunities for a part-time job or employment after your studies.